 Introducing these little ones to Jesus and showing them the love of Christ is, by far, the best gift that we can give.
-We have a wonderful opportunity to teach our students the truth about God and to share the gospel with them.
-We have selected Gospel Light for our kindergarten Bible curriculum, because it is rooted in Biblical truth, and it guides students into a deeper understanding of Jesus.
-Students will spend each day of their week focusing on a single message from their Children’s Bible, so that they gradually build a deeper understanding of God’s character.
-Each story is also connected with a core truth that students will be focusing on each month of the quarter.
-In addition, students will have the opportunity to attend chapel with their teachers and Pastor Moe, where they’ll get a special sermon on the story that they’re studying.
+We have a wonderful opportunity to teach our students the truth about God and to share the Gospel of Christ with them.
+We have selected Abeka for our Bible curriculum, because it is rooted in Biblical truth, and it guides students into a deeper understanding of Jesus.
+Students will spend each day of their week studying different parts of the Old and New Testament, so that they gradually build a deeper understanding of God’s character.
+In addition, students will have the opportunity to attend chapel with their teachers and Pastor Moe, where they’ll get a special sermon, just for them.
 Lastly, students will have weekly memory verses directly from scripture that are related to the core truths, so that they can carry the Word of God with them wherever they go!

 READING AND LITERACY

 Literacy is an area of particular importance, because it impacts nearly every content-area and has the capacity to significantly influence learning outcomes.
 This reality helps to inform the decisions we make about grade-level pedagogy, curriculum, and instructional materials.
 Hundreds of studies over the decades have proven that “95% of elementary students are capable of learning to read when they receive sufficient instruction on foundational reading skills” (EAB Report, 2019), and we are fortunate to know exactly what those skills are, and how they are learned, in order to achieve that 95% success rate.